commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

 <!-- What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated. -->

-- To ensure the order of the line items, we need to remove and add line items, which means a bigger payload, so performance overhead.
+- To ensure the order of the line items, we need to remove and add line items.
+That means a bigger payload and a performance overhead.

-- To ensure the order of text line items, we might need to calculate and update more than expected, so means a bigger payload and performance overhead.
+- To ensure the order of text line items, we need to calculate and update more than expected.
+That means a bigger payload and a performance overhead.

 - **Caveat**: `addedAt` values not synced.